heiner/heiner.github.com/_drafts/hankel-operators.md

 But I had fun with my integral.
 Just not enough fun to stay in research mathematics.

-My co-author Martin Gebert pushed underlying Physics question much further.
+My co-author Martin Gebert pushed the underlying Physics question much further.
 Curiously, that yielded more interesting integrals, one of which I'll describe below.